Blackjacx/WWDC/README.md

 - **Transition users to your app**
   - iOS suggests downloading your app from App Clip experiences, banners and App Clip settings
   - You can embed `StoreKit` `SKOverlay` in a view
-    - Suggestion: display this overlay only after the user finishes their task.
-E.g. after payment
+    - Suggestion: display this overlay only after the user finishes their task, e.g. after payment
   - **Transfer data on device with a secure App Group**
     - Only accessible between your App Clip and your app
     - Once user downloads the app, the App Group will be transferred to the app after the App Clip is deleted